enigma-io/boundless/UITable/README.md

 > The UIKit Team recommends reviewing the [Table View](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsView.html#//apple_ref/doc/uid/20000957-CH52-SW4) section of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UITable` in your project.

+UITable makes use of the [`enigma-table` project](https://github.com/bibliotech/table) under the hood.

 ---

 ### Example Usage